Watson-Personal-Assistant/developer/_content/ifttt/configure_wa_ifttt_service.md

 title: Deploying an IFTTT service
 weight: 15
 ---
-Create a service on IFTTT to define what an applet can do when it uses your Watson Assistant Solutions instance in a trigger.
-In your service, specify the API that the IFTTT platform will use to communicate with your Watson Assistant Solutions instance.
+Create a service on IFTTT to define what an applet can do when it uses your Watson Assistant Solutions tenant in a trigger.
+In your service, specify the API that the IFTTT platform will use to communicate with your Watson Assistant Solutions tenant.

 ### Procedure
 Complete these steps: